UoB-HPC/cloverleaf_openmp_target/README.md

     * GCC+NVIDIA - `"-foffload=nvptx-none -foffload=-lm  -fno-fast-math -fno-associative-math"`
     * GCC+Radeon - `"-foffload=amdgcn-amdhsa='-march=gfx906' -foffload=-lm  -fno-fast-math -fno-associative-math"`
     * LLVM+NVIDIA - `"-fopenmp-targets=nvptx64-nvidia-cuda -Xopenmp-target -march=sm_75"`
+    * ICC - `"-qnextgen -fiopenmp -fopenmp-targets=spir64"`
+ * `OMP_ALLOW_HOST` - `BOOL(ON|OFF)`, enabled by default, set to false if the compiler is unable to support dynamic selection of host/target devices.
+If disabled, running the binary with `--no-target` emits an error.

 If parts of your toolchain are installed at different places, you'll have to specify it manually, for example: